TL;DR

 Welcome to the UK's Circadian Crisis.
 As we head into 2025, a staggering body of evidence reveals that more than half of the British population is in a constant, hidden battle with their own biology.
 Our internal 24-hour health clocks – our circadian rhythms – are being systematically dismantled by the pressures of modern life.

 This isn't just about feeling a bit tired.
 This is a public health emergency unfolding in slow motion, with devastating consequences.
-The disruption of this fundamental biological process is a primary driver behind the surge in chronic illness, the decline in our national mental health, and even accelerated physical aging.
+The disruption of this fundamental biological process is a primary driver behind the surge in chronic illness, the decline in our national mental health, and even accelerated physical ageing.
 The potential lifetime financial burden for a family impacted by these interconnected issues can spiral into the millions.

 The cost is astronomical.
 When factoring in decades of lost income from chronic illness, the potential need for private medical treatments, long-term care in later life, and a diminished pension, the total economic impact on a single family can exceed a staggering £4.2 million.